401 - Employees - General

 The board will appoint an affirmative action coordinator.
 The affirmative action coordinator will have the responsibility for drafting the affirmative action plan.
 The affirmative action plan will be reviewed by the board at least every two years.

-Prior to a final offer of employment for any teaching position the school district will perform the background checks required by law.
-The district may determine on a case-by-case basis that, based on the duties, other positions within the district will also require background checks.
+Prior to a final offer of employment the school district will perform the background checks required by law.
 Based upon the results of the background checks, the school district will determine whether an offer will be extended.
 If the candidate is a teacher who has an initial license from the BOEE, then the requirement for a background check is waived.
+The district will perform repeat background checks on applicable employees as required by law.

 Advertisements and notices for vacancies within the district will contain the following statement: "The Edgewood-Colesburg Community School District is an EEO/AA employer."
 The statement will also appear on application forms.